wumelissa/scatterBrains/README.md

 >"subject locs" .mat files

 contain the ~800 points that have been systematically placed on each subject's head surface.
 The example.m script has a visualization of these for subject 3.
+We have also included the total extracerebral thickness at each of these points ('distance2brain' variable).
 These files also contain rz and lz, two other points which are needed as inputs to the probe placing function.

 > "subject mesh" .mat files